-With Facebook, Instagram, Twitter, Snapchat, and whatever the next big thing, social media rapidly became a factor in our daily lives.
-It allows us to keep current with distant friends and relatives, see news as it breaks in real time, and let everyone on our friends list know what we had for dinner.
+With Facebook, Instagram, Twitter, TikTok, and whatever the next big thing is, social media rapidly became a factor in our daily lives.
+It allows us to keep current with distant friends and relatives, see news break in real-time, and let everyone on our friend list know what we had for dinner.

-Because it has such a substantial influence on our lives, it’s only natural that social media plays an increasingly large role in our marriages and divorces.
+Because it has such a substantial influence on our lives, it’s only natural that social media plays an increasingly large role in our marriages.
+And subsequently, our divorces.

 Social Media and Relationships

 In many cases, social media becomes a destructive factor in relationships.
 It’s common for people to use it to flirt online or even to facilitate affairs.

 Divorce proceedings increasingly include nods to Facebook and other social media-related conflicts.
 In short, how you behave online influences your relationships in the real world.

 1. Consider What You Post